estiei/Big-Five-Backstage/README.md

 # Big-Five-Backstage

 Welcome to the official repo of the Big-Five Backstage dataset -- a textual dataset comprising fictional character lines with annotations based on their gender and Big-Five personality traits.
-Along with the data, here you can find the research notebooks used in the paper "Big-Five Backstage: A Dramatic Dataset for Fiction Character Personal Traits & Gender Analysis".
+Along with the data, here you can find the research notebooks used in the paper "Big-Five Backstage: A Dramatic Dataset for Fiction Character Personality Traits & Gender Analysis".

 # Dataset